Resolving Sophos SD-RED 20 internet connectivity problems

 Common causes inside the firewall:

-• Missing NAT (SNAT) for LAN traffic to the WAN IP.
+• Missing NAT (SNAT) for LAN traffic to the WAN IP

-• Explicit deny rules matched before allow rules.
+• Explicit deny rules matched before allow rules

 Testing static IP configuration

-Verify the static IP and gateway precisely.
+Verify the static IP and gateway exactly.

 On the SD-RED or firewall CLI: